How to Make a Frame with a Paper Trimmer

 I recently used my paper trimmer to make the plaid frame on this card:

 I’m using a Fiskar’s trimmer, although any trimmer with a sliding blade will work basically the same way.
 (Click on a photo if you need a closer view.)

 Notice the lines on the blade handle.
-These lines indicate where the blade is underneath.
-You use these lines to position the blade where you want to make a cut.
-(I have several different brands of trimmers, and they all have some sort of line.
-If yours does not, I suppose you can make a mark on the edge of your blade handle that lines up with your blade with a Sharpie.)
+These lines indicate where the blade is “hiding” underneath.
+Since you cannot see the blade when it is down, you use these lines to position the blade where you want to make a cut.
+(If your trimmer does not have lines, you can use a Sharpie to make a mark on the edge of your blade handle that lines up with your blade.)

 Notice the place on the trimmer where the blade actually makes the cut.

 Let’s say you want to make a half inch frame.
 You want to find the mark on the trimmer that is 1/2 inch from the place where the blade is cutting.
 On my trimmer, you could go a half inch to the right or left.
 I am going to use the half inch mark on the right of the cut line.

 Line up the edge of your paper from which you plan to cut the frame at the 1/2 inch mark indicated in the previous step.